offline-ai/cli-plugin-cmd-test.js/README.md

   output: # the expected output to compare the script's output
     ...
     name: !re /^First/ # can be a regexp string to match
-  skip:   # optional flag to skip the test
+  skip: true  # Optional flag to skip the test
+  only: true  # Optional flag to run only this test; only one of 'skip' or 'only' can be set, and 'only' takes precedence
 ```

 Skipping Tests in Script Front Matter To specify that a script should be skipped during testing, set `skip: true` in the script's front matter: